Muzhgan-Rustaqi/Battery-Design-Optimization-Assistant/BatteryOptimizationProject/README.md

 - ML model output is explained by an **LLM** (OpenAI GPT) to generate engineer-ready recommendations

 ## Demo

-   Enter battery parameters in the Streamlit app
-   Get predicted degradation and LLM explanations

    Here is a quick demo of the project in action: https://github.com/Muzhgan-Rustaqi/Battery-Design-Optimization-Assistant/blob/main/BatteryOptimizationProject/Assest/GIF.gif

 Author
 Muzhgan Rustaqi